erikp9000/cpm-ndos/README.md

 	(on TCP port 8234) in which the Converter connects to the configured server name/IP address and sends/receives serial bytes over the TCP socket.
 	Identity and Keepalive packets are NOT supported.
+  - MAME Emulator bitbanger connected through null_modem to a serial port.
+For example `mame <system> -rs232a null_modem -bitb socket.<host>:8234` where
+    <system> is the emulated system type and <host> is the hostname or IP
+    address where ndos-srv is running.

 ### Configuration File